 The non-dominant hand should hold the toe in the corrected position.
+The corrected position typically requires plantarflexion at the MTP joint to correct extension, when present at the joint.
 While ensuring that the desired flexor tendons are captured, push the Plantar Tack dorsally such that the tendons are captured between the Plantar Tack and the proximal phalanx.

-Hold the Dorsal Sleeve Driver so that the ring handle is in plane with the long axis of the toe, this confirms the Dorsal Sleeve is aligned with the dorsal crest of the phalanx.
+Hold the Dorsal Sleeve Driver so that the ring handle is in plane with the long axis of the toe, confirming the Dorsal Sleeve is aligned with the longitudinal axis of the proximal phalanx.